-Multiplication, Division, Fractions, Decimals and Percentages
+Four Operations, Fractions, Decimals and Percentages

 Teaching in geometry and measures should consolidate and extend knowledge developed in number.
 Teaching should also ensure that pupils classify shapes with increasingly complex geometric properties and that they learn the vocabulary they need to describe them.

 - listen attentively to spoken language and show understanding by joining in and responding